Cole Deeming: West Bromwich Albion

-On 3 April 2024, Deeming signed his first professional contract with West Bromwich Albion penning a two-and-a-half-year deal.
+Deeming joined West Bromwich Albion at the age of six.
+On 3 April 2024, he signed his first professional contract with the club, penning a two-and-a-half-year deal.
 He was included in the pre-season squad with the first team ahead of the 2024–25 season.

-On 13 August 2024, Deeming made his professional debut for the club in the first round of the EFL Cup, coming on as a substitute in a 2–1 defeat to Fleetwood Town.
+On 13 August 2024, he made his professional debut for the club, in a 2–1 defeat to Fleetwood Town in the EFL Cup.